siberianfox/tinygwiki/Chilipeppr-Archive-and-Restore-Parameters-for-tinyG.md

 ![Open archiveandrestoretinyG](https://dl.dropboxusercontent.com/u/50261731/Wiki%20Work/Selection_227.jpg)

-And the widget opens with two Tabbed workspaces, Archive to File and Restore from Archive File
+And the widget opens with two Tabbed workareas, Archive to File and Restore from Archive File

 ![Widget Workspace](https://dl.dropboxusercontent.com/u/50261731/Wiki%20Work/Selection_228.jpg)

-Click the Upload from tinyG box and the Edit Window populates with the results from a $$ command to tinyG.
+Step 1 - Click the Upload from tinyG box and the Edit Window populates with the results from a $$ command to tinyG.

 A comment line `// Response from $$ Command` is added at the top of the file.

 ![Populated Edit Window](https://dl.dropboxusercontent.com/u/50261731/Wiki%20Work/Selection_235.jpg)

-Depending on your workflow, you may wish to edit in additional comment rows, starting with '// ', in the file.
+Step 2  - Depending on your workflow, you may wish to edit in additional comment rows, starting with '// ', in the file.
 An example added row is shown with a red arrow above.
 You may also make any other edits to or deletions from to the contents of the Edit window

 note: You have the same editing capability once the file is downloaded to you PC.
 Choose the solution best for you.
 Always good to remind yourself why you made the backup, perhaps